 In addition to our financial and prayer support for the India Gospel League, West Ryde Anglican Church has sent two teaching teams to India in 2014 and 2016, and a further team to Sri Lanka in 2015.
 We have also sent team members to run a preaching course at the IGL headquarters in Salem in 2016.
 We plan to send a youth team at the end of 2017, and a further teaching team to India in early 2018.
 Our Senior Minister, Mal York, is an IGLATA committee member.
 We feel privileged to be part of this partnership and rejoice to see Indian pastors growing in their knowledge of the Bible and passing on this firm foundation to our brothers and sisters in rural India.

 Many Indigenous Australians still don’t have access to the Bible in a language they can understand!
-Kathy is a member of our 6pm congregation and is preparing to move to the Northern Territory in 2019 where she will live with an Aboriginal community to learn the language and help with Bible translation.
+Kathy is a member of our 6pm congregation and is preparing to go to the Northern Territory with Wycliffe Bible Translators where she will serve Indigenous Australians through Bible translation.
 She will be working on the translation of the Plain English Version (PEV), supporting Aboriginal translators and training as a translation consultant.
 The PEV is an English translation of the Bible designed for people who speak an Aboriginal language as their mother-tongue.
 It is used by those who do not yet have the Scriptures in their own language, or who meet with Christians from other language groups.
-Please be praying for wisdom and that God will prepare a team of Indigenous Christians for her to serve alongside.
+Please be praying for wisdom and that God will prepare a team of Indigenous Christians for Kathy to serve alongside.